Cheng-Chun-Yen/the-theory-of-sleep-instinct/README.md

 Sleep is an innate animal behavior—not a learned skill.
 Insomnia is not a disease, but a failure to trigger the instinct due to incorrect posture.
+This is an original theoretical framework independently proposed and developed by the author, based on deductive logic and evolutionary reasoning.

 This theory was originally written in Traditional Chinese, then translated into English.
 The current version (v1.0-final) was released on June 1, 2025.